tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 Handbook](http://dev.tillitis.se/protocol/#firmware-protocol) for the
 definition of the specific commands and their responses.

+Exection starts in state `resetinfo` where the firmware checks in `FW_RAM` for what to do next.

+State changes to `loadflash` if the `FW_RAM` data indicates that it should start one of the two flash apps.

+State changes to `waitcommand` if the `FW_RAM` data indicates that it instead should wait for commands from a client.

+In `loadflash` state changes to `running` if the app has been successfully loaded into RAM or to `failed` otherwise.

-State changes from "initial" to "loading" when receiving `LOAD_APP`, which also sets the size of the number of data blocks to expect.
-After that we expect several `LOAD_APP_DATA` commands until the last block is received, when state is changed to "running".
+State changes from `waitcommand` to `loading` when receiving `LOAD_APP`, which also sets the size of the number of data blocks to expect.
+After that we expect several `LOAD_APP_DATA` commands until the last block is received, when state is changed to `running`.

-In "running", the loaded device app is measured, the Compound Device Identifier (CDI) is computed, we do some cleanup of firmware data structures, enable the system calls, and finally start the app, which ends the firmware state machine.
+In `running`, the loaded device app is measured, the Compound Device Identifier (CDI) is computed, we do some cleanup of firmware data structures, enable the system calls, and finally start the app, which ends the firmware state machine.
 Hardware guarantees that we leave